GullikX/gwm.old/README.md

 ### Acknowledgments

 * gwm is heavily inspired by dwm, written by the Suckless team.
-Check in out if you haven't: https://dwm.suckless.org
+Check it out if you haven't: https://dwm.suckless.org